hugorbarbosa/cpp-coding-style-guide/README.md

     // ...
 };

-// Using snake_case but with first letter in upper case. class My_class {
+// Using snake_case but with the first letter capitalized. class My_class {
     // ...
 };
 ```

-Choose only one style and be consistent within a project.
+Choose just one style and be consistent within a project.

 ### Variables